 According to the statutes of Universität Hamburg on the implementation of third-party funded projects (you can find more information in the UHH intranet here, in German), a planned third-party funded project must be registered with the Dean's Office in good time.
 In practice, the notification of an externally funded project ("Drittmittelanzeige") guarantees that the office space and equipment requirements for your third-party funded project will be planned in good time.
 In addition, the notification of externally funded projects is a prerequisite for many administrative processes in the presidential administration and the faculty (e.g. employer's declaration, declarations/statements).
 In addition, the notification of an externally funded project often initiates consultation with the research managers of WISO and the Research Department of the Presidential Administration.

 I need IT equipment for my approved third-party funded project.
 Whom can I contact?

 Please contact the colleagues from the IT at IT-Bestellung.WiSo@uni-hamburg.de with the notification for an externally funded project signed by the faculty and the number of the PSP-element created for your project in order to coordinate your requirements.
 Please note that a allocation can take up to 6 weeks (if IT is provided for more than 4 workstations, the allocation can take up to three months).
 Please note that student assistants are not entitled to the allocation of IT equipment.
 Please ask the colleagues in the IT department about the possibility of providing temporary equipment ("Leihgeräte").

 For which semester can I apply for my next research sabbatical?

 Usually, after eight semesters of teaching activity, a research sabbatical can be applied for.
-Please contact the office of the Vice Dean for Research at firstname.lastname@example.org( forschung.wiso"AT"uni-hamburg.de) if you are unclear about the counting or have further questions.
-Further information on applying for research semesters at the WISO Faculty can be found here.
+Please contact the office of the Vice Dean for Research at email@example.com( forschung.wiso"AT"uni-hamburg.de) if you are unclear about the counting or have further questions.
+The application form for a research sabbatical at the WISO Faculty can be found here.